Umberto Bossi: Politics

-In 1998, Bossi received a one-year suspended prison sentence for incitement of violence after he uttered the following sentence at a Lega Nord meeting: "We must hunt down these rascals [neo-fascists], and if they take votes from us, then let's comb the area house by house, because we kicked the fascists out of here once before after the war."

-While being Reform minister in 2003, Bossi ordered the Navy to fire live rounds on boats holding illegal immigrants, stating: "After the second or third warning, bang… we fire the cannon."
+In 1998, Bossi received a one-year suspended prison sentence for incitement of violence after he uttered the following sentence at a Northern League meeting: "We must hunt down these rascals [neo-fascists], and if they take votes from us, then let's comb the area house by house, because we kicked the fascists out of here once before after the war."
+While being Minister for Institutional Reforms and Devolution in 2003, Bossi ordered the Italian Navy to fire live rounds on boats holding illegal immigrants, stating: "After the second or third warning, bang ... we fire the cannon."
 Bossi was critical of the European Union, and once described it as a "nest of communist bankers".